DataScienceSpecialization/courses/07_RegressionModels/01_02_notation/index.Rmd

 $$
 The the mean of the $\tilde X_i$ is 0.
 * This process is called "centering" the random variables.
-* The mean is a measure of central tendancy of the data.
+* The mean is a measure of central tendency of the data.
 * Recall from the previous lecture that the mean is the least squares solution for minimizing
   $$